rancher/docs/content/rke/v0.1.x/en/config-options/nodes/_index.md

       app: ingress
 ```

-The node definition supports the following options:
-###### address
+### Node Options

+Within each node, there are multiple directives that can be used.

+#### Address

-This is the hostname or the IP address of the node.
-RKE should be able to connect to this address.
+The `address` directive will be used to set the hostname or IP address of the node.
+RKE must be able to connect to this address.

-###### internal_address
+#### Internal Address

-This option allows the user to use nodes with multiple addresses to keep inter-host communication on a private network.
-If this is not set, `address` is used instead.
+The `internal_address` provides the ability to have nodes with multiple addresses set a specific address to use for inter-host communication on a private network.
+If the `internal_address` is not set, the `address` is used for inter-host communication.

-###### hostname_override
+#### Overriding the Hostname

-This is a friendly name that RKE use to register the node with in Kubernetes.
-This doesn't need to be a routable address.
-If the `hostname_override` is not used, the `address` field is used instead.
+The `hostname_override` is used to be able to provide a friendly name for RKE to use when registering the node in Kubernetes.
+This hostname doesn't need to be a routable address.
+If the `hostname_override` isn't set, then the `address` directive is used when registering the node in Kubernetes.

-> Note that this option is ignored by Kubernetes when Cloud Providers configuration is used.
-In that case, Kubernetes uses the hostname provided by the cloud provider.
+> **Note:** When [cloud providers]({{< baseurl >}}/rke/v0.1.x/en/config-options/cloud-providers/) are configured, Kubernetes will use the hostname provided by the cloud provider.

-###### port
+#### SSH Port

-SSH port to be used when connecting to this node.
-Default port is `22`
+In each node, you specify which `port` to be used when connecting to this node.
+The default port is `22`.

-###### user
+#### SSH Users

-SSH user to be used when connecting to this node.
-Note that this user must be a member of the `docker` group or allowed to write to the node Docker socket.
+For each node, you specify the `user` to be used when connecting to this node.
+This user must be a member of the Docker group or allowed to write to the node's Docker socket.

-###### ssh_key_path
+#### SSH Key Path

-Path for the ssh private key used to connect to this node.
+For each node, you specify the path, i.e. `ssh_key_path`, for the SSH private key to be used when connecting to this node.

-###### ssh_key
+> **Note:** If you have a private key that can be used across all nodes, you can set the [SSH key path at the cluster level]({{< baseurl >}}/rke/v0.1.x/en/config-options/#cluster-level-ssh-key-path).
+The SSH key path set in each node will always take precedence.

+#### SSH Key

-An in-line option to set the private key used to connect to this node inside the cluster.yml file.
+Instead of setting the path to the SSH key, you can alternatively specify the actual key, i.e. `ssh_key`, to be used to connect to the node.

-###### role
+#### Kubernetes Roles

-A yaml list of roles to specify the node role(s) in the Kubernetes cluster.
+You can specify the list of roles that you want the node to be as part of the Kubernetes cluster.
 Three roles are supported: `controlplane`, `etcd` and `worker`.
 Node roles are not mutually exclusive.
 It's possible to assign any combination of roles to any node.
 It's also possible to change a node's role using the upgrade process.

-A working cluster has to have at least 1 node with the `controlplane` and `etcd` roles.

-###### docker_socket
-An option to specify a different Docker socket location for the node.
+* **etcd**

+With this role, the `etcd` container will be run on these nodes.
+Although you can run etcd on just one node, it typically takes 3, 5 or more nodes to create an HA configuration.
+Etcd is a distributed reliable key-value store which stores all Kubernetes state.

+* **controlplane**

+With this role, the stateless components that are used to deploy Kubernetes will run on these nodes.
+These components are used to run the API server, scheduler, and controllers.

+* **worker**

+With this role, any workloads or pods that are deployed will land on these nodes.

+> **Note:** Prior to v0.1.8, workloads/pods might have run on any nodes with `worker` or `controlplane` roles, but as of v0.1.8, they will only be deployed to any `worker` nodes.

+#### Docker Socket

+If the Docker socket is different than the default, you can set the `docker_socket`.
 The default is `/var/run/docker.sock`

-###### labels
+#### Labels

-An option to set an arbitrary map labels for nodes.
-It's also handy when used with the ingress controller `node_selector` option.
+You have the ability to add an arbitrary map of labels for each node.
+It can be used when using the [ingress controller's]({{< baseurl >}}/rke/v0.1.x/en/config-options/ingress-controller/) `node_selector` option.